MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-smartcard.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to manage the reading of all certificates from the smart card for logon.

 During logon Windows will by default only read the default certificate from the smart card unless it supports retrieval of all certificates in a single call.
 This setting forces Windows to read all the certificates from the card.
 This can introduce a significant performance decrease in certain situations.
 Please contact your smart card vendor to determine if your smart card and associated CSP supports the required behavior.